hipe/tmx/zerk/doc/issues/006-the-test-lib-node-called-want-screens.md

-# the test library node called "expect screens"
+# the test library node called "want screens"

 ## objective & scope synopsis

-  • is a reconception of "expect interactive"
+  • is a reconception of "want interactive"
     * seeks to be a replacement for it (details below)

-  • is intended *not* to be used for anything ther than zerk interfaces
+  • is intended *not* to be used for anything other than zerk interfaces

   • uses the "dangerous memoize" pattern